 Looking for Pre-K opportunities?
-There are several options available in USD 266.
+There are several options available in Maize USD 266

-Pre-K classes for 4 year olds run 4 days a week, Monday-Thursday and about one Friday a month.
-3 year olds can enroll in either 2 days or 4 days.
-The morning session is from 8:15-11:25 am, the afternoon session is 12:25-3:35 pm.
+Pre-K classes for 4-year-olds run four days a week, Monday-Thursday and one Friday a semester.
+Three-year-olds can enroll in either two day or four day sessions.
+The morning session is from 8:15-11:25am, the afternoon session is 12:25-3:35pm.
 We do not have all day Pre-K, nor can we allow parents to enroll their child into both morning and afternoon sessions.

-Students must turn 3 or 4 years old by August 31st.
-The students eligible for this program must meet on of the following criteria:
+Students must turn 3- or 4-years-old by August 31, 2022.
+The students eligible for this program must meet one of the following criteria:

-- Parent was a teenager at the time of child’s birth
+- The parent was a teenager at the time of child’s birth.

 - Limited English proficiency